aiglebleu/aieura/README.md

          dictionary.
        - N - N, No or any variation thereof is input for the dictionary prompt that will decline adding the prompted word to AiEura's dictionary.
+To do:
+   - Add chatlog with timestamps, and timed operation

 Version Information:
    - 1.0.2
        + Now with database merging script